Go Back Email Link

 Instructions

-• First stretch and fold.
+• Stretch and folds.
 Wet your hands with water (to prevent the dough from sticking to your hands) and grab one section of the dough.
 Stretch the dough out and fold it over.
-Turn the bowl by ⅓ and repeat this process.
-Turn ⅓ and repeat.
-Flip the dough over so the bottom is facing the top.
-Cover the bowl and allow it to sit for 30 more minutes.
+Turn the bowl by ⅓ and repeat two more times, getting all sides of the dough.
+Flip the dough over, cover the bowl, and let it sit for 30 more minutes.
+Repeat the stretch and folds process two more times for a total of 3 stretch and folds sessions.

 • Shape.
 Grease a 9x13 casserole dish with some baking spray.
 Using the all-purpose flour, dust your working surface and turn the dough out onto the floured surface.
 Separate the dough into 12 equal parts and shape them into balls.
 You will want to use some of the all-purpose flour to help prevent the dough from sticking to your hands.